 Preserving iconic sceneries, biodiversity hotspots and embracing Creole culture

-It’s no exaggeration to say that Seychelles is one of the most stunning destinations in the world, due to its unique granitic formations, white sandy beaches and clear waters, high biodiversity, lush landscapes, large areas of protected marine and terrestrial spaces and the lively Creole culture, that brings about flavourful recipes, rhythmic songs and dance.
-Although renowned for its paradise beaches, Seychelles offers much more in terms of spectacular hikes, a growing selection of eco-activities in cooperation with local conservation NGOs and cultural monuments that trace back the history of this archipelago.
+It’s no exaggeration to say that Seychelles ecotravel takes you to one of the most stunning destinations in the world, due to its unique granitic formations, white sandy beaches and clear waters, high biodiversity, lush landscapes, large areas of protected marine and terrestrial spaces and the lively Creole culture, that brings about flavourful recipes, rhythmic songs and dance.
+Although renowned for its paradise beaches, Seychelles ecotravel offers much more in terms of spectacular hikes, a growing selection of eco-activities in cooperation with local conservation NGOs and cultural monuments that trace back the history of this archipelago.

-Don’t forget to offset your carbon footprint by participating on your trusted projects. 🙂
+Don’t forget to offset your carbon footprint by participating in your trusted projects.

 Travel Tips from our Editors

 Pristine Seychelles aims to raise awareness amongst visitors and encourage positive action to foster eco-friendly, responsible and meaningful tourism experiences in Seychelles, whilst actively building the skills of local cultural and ecotourism service providers and support them to increase their visibility and engagement in the tourism market.
 The campaign is based around storytelling and inspirational, educational content on social media, as well as a series of targeted public events and capacity building workshops for local small businesses and entrepreneurs.
 Follow the campaign on Instagram @pristineseychelles and tag your efforts towards a #pristineseychelles.

 SSTF published a detailed list of sustainability tips for your visit to Seychelles.
 One of the recommended activities is to support local tree planting and reforestation programmes.
 The Terrestrial Restoration Action Society of Seychelles (TRASS) offers you the opportunity to do so during your stay in Seychelles.